Create a second room

 :setup

 Test the scene.
-You should now be able to click on the door to leave the pub - you will appear in the park.
-If you click on the left hand side of the park you will appear in the doorway of the pub.
+You should now be able to click on the door to leave the pub and you will appear in the park.
+If you click on the lefthand side of the park, you will appear in the doorway of the pub.

-Additionally, due to the light map configured for the park scene, you should be in shadows when you walk in the park, and get lighter when you walk under the light.
+Additionally, due to the light map configured for the park scene, you should be in shadow when you walk in the park and become lighter when you walk under the light.

 Hint